Whistler, British Columbia: Television

 The incumbent cable television provider in Whistler is Shaw Cable.
-Additional service providers covering Whistler include Telus TV (Optik IPTV service and Telus Satellite TV), Shaw Direct (satellite), and Bell Satellite TV (satellite).
+Additional service providers covering Whistler include Telus Optik TV (Optik Internet Protocol television (IPTV) service and Telus Satellite TV), Shaw Direct (satellite), and Bell Satellite TV (satellite).

 Whistler was previously served by CBUWT-TV channel 13, a CBC Television repeater of CBUT-DT (Vancouver); that station shut down in 2012 due to budget cuts affecting the CBC.

 In media

 The television show Whistler took place in Whistler.
 The series is a Canadian television drama centring on the aftermath of the mysterious death of a local snowboard legend.
 The series was set in the ski resort of the same name and aired for two seasons from 2006 to 2008.

 The television series Peak Season is filmed in Whistler and documents the lives of people that live there.
 Reality show Fresh Meat II was filmed in Whistler.
 The community also appeared as the location for Shane and Carmen's wedding in The L Word (season 3, episode 12).
-Whistler was also featured on The Real Housewives of Orange County and ABC’s Extreme Weight Loss.
+Whistler was also featured on The Real Housewives of Orange County and ABC's Extreme Weight Loss.

 Reality show Gene Simmons Family Jewels filmed some episodes in Whistler.
 It is an American reality television series that premiered on A&E on 7 August 2006.
 The show follows the life of Kiss bassist and vocalist Gene Simmons, his longtime partner and wife Shannon Tweed, and their two children Nick and Sophie.

 Sophie Tweed-Simmons had her own reality TV series spin off.
 Filming began in December 2013, in Whistler, Vancouver, Los Angeles, and Nashville.
 Sophie and her mother, model Shannon Tweed, were the focus of the new show.
 The producers of the show are Force Four Entertainment, Vancouver.
 Eight half-hour episodes were broadcast on W Network Canada in spring 2014.

-Kansai TV Japan was produced in Whistler with a 1 1/2-hour TV special, Race to the Canadian Northern Lights.
+Kansai Television of Japan produced a 1 1/2-hour TV special, Race to the Canadian Northern Lights in Whistler.
 Thirty minutes of footage on Whistler's winter activities, shopping, Village and spa.
 The show aired in March 2001.
 It had a viewership of 3 million and had an estimated public relations value of $2 million.

-Stewardess Cops Fuji Television aka Fuji Network, a popular Japanese drama, shot a two-hour special on location in Whistler during the fall of 2001.
+Stewardess Cops Fuji Television, Fuji Network, a popular Japanese drama, shot a two-hour special on location in Whistler during the fall of 2001.
 It aired in January 2002 and had an estimated audience of 22 million.

 Besides the 2010 Winter Olympics, broadcasters from the United States, Australia's Today Show, and Japan have done segments from Whistler.

-ESPN2 shows BMX Races from Whistler but they are actually from Pemberton's Green River BMX Track.
+ESPN2 shows BMX races from Whistler but they are actually from Pemberton's Green River BMX Track.

 Most videos of Whistler Backcountry skiing, snowboarding, and snowmobiling are filmed in the Pemberton Valley.
 The Whistler name has a much higher brand recognition.